namhwui/HDclassif/README.md

-# HDclassif
+# HDclassif + ART
-High dimensional data classification and clustering
+High dimensional data classification and clustering with Anderson Relaxation Test (ART)

+ART is an alternative to Cattell's scree test for intrinsic dimension selection.